waltherwj/AI-and-FEA-model/README.md

 #### *Element Shape*

 Triangular shapes  have an advantage in relation to quadrilaterals in that it is easier to adapt them to any boundary shape.
-On the other hand, quadrilaterals  tend to exhibit better approximation characteristics than triangles.
-By creating triangular elements with the deep learning model comprised of mostly quadrilateral internal elements, the objective is that the model is able to acquire the better approximation characteristics of quadrilaterals while using triangular elements.
+On the other hand, quadrilaterals  tend to exhibit better approximation characteristics than triangles. **By creating triangular elements with the deep learning model comprised of mostly quadrilateral internal elements**, the objective is that the model is able to acquire the better approximation characteristics of quadrilaterals while using triangular elements.

 #### *Forces*

-Forces and moments can be applied to any body (field load), edge (distributed load), or node (point load) of a finite element model.
+**Forces and moments can be applied to any body (field load), edge (distributed load), or node (point load) of a finite element model**.
 The idea is to try an approach where all of the types are present at first.
 This might make the model too complex for the computational resources I have access to, so if need be body forces will be disregarded for a while to make proof of concept quicker.

 #### *Nodal Displacement*